 Veronica Vaiti, LCSW-R

 Veronica Vaiti is a NY State Licensed Clinical Social Worker with her “R” privilege who is the Co-Founder and Executive Director of NYC Therapy Group.
-Veronica has been working as a Psychotherapist, Yoga Therapist and Meditation Teacher for over a decade and she is a member of the National Association of Social Workers (NASW) and the International Association of Yoga Therapists (IAYT).
+Veronica has been working as a Psychotherapist, Yoga Therapist and Meditation Teacher for 15+ years and she is a member of the National Association of Social Workers (NASW) and the International Association of Yoga Therapists (IAYT).

 Veronica holds a Bachelors Degree in Business and Communications from Villanova University, and a Masters Degree in Clinical Social Work from New York University (NYU).
 Her Post Masters Training includes Advanced Clinical Training at NYU, the Clinical Fellowship Program at the Gestalt Associates for Psychotherapy as well as her ongoing work with her clients.